-I used a three-mic approach on the drums, different from any other I’d tried before, with one mic for the kick drum and then two stereo overheads.
+I used a three-mic approach on the drums different from any other I’d tried before, with one mic for the kick drum and then two stereo overheads.
 It sounded pretty crisp.
 Or maybe “crispy” is the better word.
 I brought this Bellari mic pre with me I got burned on via eBay, thinking I might get some use out of it.
-I figured it would be easier if we recorded everything but the vocals live off-the-floor, and I needed an extra channel of preamplification to make that happen.
+I thought it would be easier for everyone if we recorded everything but the vocals live off-the-floor, and I needed an extra channel of preamplification to make that happen.

 This mic pre was advertised on eBay as the best, most expensive stereo channel model in the Bellari line.
 It looked pretty.
 I assumed it sounded pretty too.
 I spent about $600 on it.

-When it came in the mail, what I actually got was the single-channel Bellari equivalent of the Art Tube MP pre that was worth less than $200 new and looked like it cost about $20 to make.
-Better still, the tube sounded fried.
+When it came in the mail, what I actually got was the single-channel Bellari equivalent of the ART Tube MP pre that was worth less than $200 new and looked like it cost about $20 to make.
+Better still, the tube was fried.
 It was difficult to turn the gain down low enough so there wasn’t distortion, and there was nothing pretty about the sound.

 The seller disappeared after the name attached to his emails changed.
 I’d been scammed.
-The new preamp got thrown in a desk drawer.
+My new preamp got thrown in a desk drawer.

 I pulled it out of the desk that Saturday and decided I’d find some way to wring some useable sounds out of it by keeping the gain whisper-quiet.
 What came out was still pretty compressed and borderline harsh, but it made my job easier and no one else seemed to notice, so I didn’t say anything.

-I’m pretty sure the guitar and bass amps were recorded direct again, as on the Fetal Pulp album.
+I’m pretty sure the guitar and bass amps were recorded direct again, the same way we did it on the Fetal Pulp album.
 We had some fun with the vocal overdubs when Tyson unleashed some more of his impossibly deep support screams and improvised additional lyrics to accent Mike Knight’s lead screaming.
 He tried to get me to add some screaming of my own.
 Under different circumstances I probably would have given it a shot, but my throat was hurting and I didn’t want to do anything to slow its recovery.